gwillig/octocat/README.md

 # Octocat

-Is a little online application which tells you what the current weather is.
+Octocat is a little online application which tells you what the current weather is.
 The name of the animated animal is Tom.